Mecklenburg County Theft Lawyer

 Many theft crimes committed in Mecklenburg County may be prosecuted as felonies even if the value of the property involved is low.
 If you are facing charges involving a theft crime, it is essential to understand the nature of the charges, your options for defense, and the potential consequences if convicted.

 A consultation with an experienced Mecklenburg County theft lawyer would be a good place to start.
-Not only could a knowledgeable criminal defense lawyer provide advice and guidance, but your attorney could serve as your advocate, fighting to protect your rights and working toward a positive outcome.
+Not only could a knowledgeable criminal defense attorney provide advice and guidance, but your attorney could serve as your advocate, fighting to protect your rights and working toward a positive outcome.

 Theft crimes may be prosecuted under numerous state and federal laws.
 Many statutes define a specific theft crime and describe the penalties for violations.

 The most basic theft crime in the state criminal code is larceny.
 Even this term is not defined in the state statutes, leaving the traditional common law definition in place.
-Essentially, a larceny occurs when someone unlawfully takes property belonging to another person.
+Essentially, larceny occurs when someone unlawfully takes property belonging to another person.

 Traditionally, the person taking the property had to specifically intend to permanently deprive the owner of that property in order for the taking to be treated as a larceny.
-Although the intent to permanently deprive the owner of property may not always be a required element in larceny cases, a Mecklenburg County theft lawyer could argue a person accused of larceny should not be found guilty if the prosecution fails to prove an intent to permanently retain, destroy, or keep the property from the rightful owner.
+Although the intent to permanently deprive the owner of property may not always be a required element in larceny cases, a Mecklenburg County lawyer could argue a person accused of larceny should not be found guilty if the prosecution fails to prove an intent to permanently retain, destroy, or keep the property from the rightful owner.

 Grand and Petit Larceny